 In Scenario 1, vaccines would be administered to those at most risk of severe disease.
-This would require fewer doses than a strategy of widespread vaccination, and will be the optimal strategy when vaccine supplies are limited (65,143).
+This would require fewer doses than a strategy of widespread vaccination, and is likely to be the optimal strategy when vaccine supplies are limited (65,143).
 Decisions will need to be made as to who should be within the priority groups for vaccination according to efficacy and availability (79,137).
-The UK Joint Committee on Vaccination and Immunisation (JCVI) has issued interim advice that this should include those over 50 and with other risk factors, such as chronic heart disease, chronic kidney disease, chronic pulmonary disease, malignancy, obesity and dementia (144).
+The UK Joint Committee on Vaccination and Immunisation (JCVI) has issued interim advice that this could include those over 50 and with other risk factors, such as chronic heart disease, chronic kidney disease, chronic pulmonary disease, malignancy, obesity and dementia (144).
 The WHO initially recommended prioritisation of people over 65, adults between 30 and 70 suffering from cardiovascular disease, cancer, diabetes, obesity or chronic respiratory disease, as well as health care workers (137).
 Priority groups could also include those in the clinically extremely vulnerable group, who have been shielding, pregnant women and those who are immunosuppressed (144), but only if the vaccine can be safely used in these groups.
 The vaccine should ideally be effective at preventing severe disease in a high proportion of those in the high-risk groups such as older people, who often respond poorly to vaccination.
 Prevention of infection itself and transmission reduction, although desirable, are not necessary.
 Long-lived protection is also a lower priority than under other scenarios, although a requirement for multiple doses or frequent boosters will make a vaccination programme more difficult and costly to implement.
 In the longer term this will require an ongoing programme of vaccination of anyone who enters risk groups.

 This scenario means that the virus continues to circulate.
 Not everyone who is at risk of developing severe disease can currently be identified based on pre-existing risk factors, leaving some individuals vulnerable.
 If the vaccine is only partially protective, protection will be difficult to confirm in an individual in the absence of clear correlates of protection.